numb3r23/GLSLShaderLib/README.md

 ## Shader organization

-The shaders are sorted by *type* like filter, illumination, npr, ....
+The shaders are sorted by *type* like filter, shading, npr, ....
 Each fragment-shader is implemented as an image space filter which can be directly used in a deferred renderer.
 With some minor adjustments it can be integrated in a regular forward rendering system: instead of reading the per-fragment data from a texture they have to be read from attributes.